tensorchord/envd-docs/docs/community/contributing.md

 If you do not know what code of conduct is, please have a look at [Your Code of Conduct | Open Source Guides](https://opensource.guide/code-of-conduct/).

-We has adopted [CNCF Community Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md) that we expect project participants to adhere to.
-Please read the short text so that you can understand what actions will and will not be tolerated.
+Please read [our code of conduct](https://github.com/tensorchord/envd/blob/main/CODE_OF_CONDUCT.md) that we expect project participants to adhere to and understand what actions will and will not be tolerated.

 ## Get Involved